coutug/mini-app/README.md

 # mini-app
 Mini app to test with k8s and releases

+## Usage

-set those as env variables:
+Set those as env variables:

 **RESPONSE**: message sent back when contacting the app